 Here at Rover, it’s fair to say we’re obsessed with pet names.
 Every year we release data on the top dog names around the country, and this year, we also wanted to see the name rankings for cats.
-We dug deep into our huge database of pet names to reveal the most popular cat names of 2018.
+We dug deep into our huge database of pet names to reveal the most popular cat names.

 From there, we pulled out the top orange cat names, which are listed below.
 If you’re looking for names for your new orange cat, this roundup is a great place to start.
 Not only did we find names based on our database, but we also picked orange kitten names based on current trends—from unique to classic.

 Cat names used to be pretty straightforward (“here, Fluffy!”) and while there’s nothing wrong with those old-fashioned choices, these days, cat owners are choosing a wide variety for their pets.
 From Dorito to Prince Harry to Clementine, there’s an orange cat name on this list for every style…not to mention for every cat personality.

 Several different types of cats are blessed with a bright orange coat in whole or part, including the tabby, Kurilian bobtail, Chausie, and others.
 Many of these cat names for ginger kitties are inspired by that flaming coat color—but not all!
 Others are inspired by red-haired characters from books and film, the season of autumn, and other languages.

 - Apricot (or Apricat?)